etheridgem/airline/README.md

 #### Objectives
 Customer Segmentation: Identify, characterize, and visualize different segments of passengers based on their satisfaction scores and travel patterns.

 Product Insights: Analyze which features of the travel experience (e.g., cleanliness, comfort, service) have the most significant impact on overall satisfaction.
-TESTING!

 ---